SICS-Fundamental-Research-Center/RAFL/readme.md

 ## RAFL:A Retrieval-Augmented Framework for Tabular Interpretation with Large Language Model

-This is the code and necessary files for our paper: A Retrieval-Augmented Framework for Tabular Interpretation with Large Language Model
+This is the code and necessary files for our paper: A Retrieval-Augmented Framework for Tabular Interpretation with Large Language Model, paper is available at [Here](./supplementary/DASFAA_Camera_Ready.pdf)

 ### Requirements